Shifts-Project/shifts/weather/README.md

 Predict the output temperature given a set of weather features.
 Refer to (cite paper) for more detail about the task.

-## Download Data

-(To Fill - give link to where the data will be downloaded from)

 ## Getting Started

 `tutorial.ipynb` walks through the steps for:
+1. Repository download
+2. Data download
-1. Data loading
+3. Data loading
-2. Training
+4. Training & Saving
+5. Model loading
-3. Inference
+6. Evaluation & Inference
-4. Submission
+7. Submission